MEN’S U17-U21 RESIDENCY

 High-Performance Plan

-Working in 6-week cycles, the High-Performance Plan includes the following modules:
+The High-Performance Plan includes the following modules:

 - Individual Technical training